Glaucoma: Treatment Options

 - Micropulse laser trabeculoplasty (MLT) is a new procedure that delivers laser energy in short microbursts.
 It lowers pressure comparably to SLT and ALT, but there may be less inflammation and it could help to minimize the spikes in eye pressure that can sometimes occur after a laser procedure.

 Laser peripheral iridotomy is frequently used to treat angle-closure glaucoma, in which the angle between the iris and the cornea is too small and blocks fluid flow out of the eye.
 A laser creates a small hole in the iris to allow fluid drainage.

 Procedures Targeting the Ciliary Body

 Laser procedures may be used to reduce the volume of aqueous humor production, thus lowering IOP.
 This is done by selectively targeting and destroying cells in the ciliary body.
 The laser procedures that accomplish this include cyclophotocoagulation, cyclophotoablation, ciliary body ablation, or cyclophototherapy.
-Typically, these procedures are used as a last resort to treat more aggressive or advanced open-angle glaucoma that has not responded to other therapies.
+Typically, these procedures are used to treat more aggressive or advanced open-angle glaucoma that has not responded to other therapies.
 Multiple treatments are required.

 Conventional surgery for glaucoma, sometimes called “filtering surgery,” lowers IOP by creating alternative pathways for aqueous humor to drain.
 In many of these procedures, the conjunctiva, or transparent membranes on the eye’s surface, are lifted and then replaced.
 They serve as a “filter,” or cover, over the eye’s new draining opening.
 That protects the eye and makes the increase in outflow much more gradual, which helps to stabilize eye pressure.